Sunday, December 10, 2017

 The blog posts include updates on the restoration of the National Register of Historic Places member, Narcissus, which is currently taking place at Seashore Trolley Museum's Donald G. Curry Town House Restoration Shop in Kennebunkport, Maine.
 Posts also include topics; on the connections that Theodore Roosevelt has here in Maine, the PLI and its connections to the communities it served (Portland, Falmouth, Cumberland, Gray, New Gloucester, Auburn, and Lewiston), the builder of the PLI, W. S. Libbeyother electric railway systems in Maine, and people of Maine that had an impact on the electric railway development here in Maine.

-Hopefully, these posts will generate readers to become engaged in the Narcissus project and spread the word of the project, and perhaps support the Narcissus financially, as the restoration continues over the next few years.
+Hopefully, these posts will attract readers to the Narcissus project, spread the word about the project, and perhaps support the Narcissus financially, as the restoration continues over the next few years.
 Information on donation options; scroll down the page until you come to that section.

 This post shares some of the behind-the-scenes activities during 2017, that involve the volunteer project manager for the Narcissus, Phil Morse.